adhi13j/Base.py/README.md

 2) create a way to visualize the data filtered on (date/time , column only , row only) in cmd
 3) basic CRUD functions with filters on (date/time)

+suggestion - add index option and/or use enumerate to choose a column as key.

 idea :
     List of Dictionaries